Tenzro Testnet is live. Get testnet TNZO

 As artificial intelligence agents become autonomous economic actors, they require payment infrastructure designed for machine-to-machine transactions.
 Traditional payment rails—designed for human-initiated, low-frequency transactions—are incompatible with the high-frequency, micropayment-heavy usage patterns of AI systems.
 Agents need to pay per API call, per token of inference, per second of compute time, and do so across heterogeneous blockchain networks and traditional payment systems.

-This whitepaper presents Tenzro's multi-protocol payment infrastructure, which supports three primary HTTP 402-based payment protocols: MPP (Machine Payments Protocol, co-authored by Stripe and Tempo), x402 (Coinbase's HTTP 402 protocol), and direct integration with the Tempo stablecoin network.
-Additionally, Tenzro provides native payment primitives—Direct on-chain settlement and Channel-based micropayments—optimized for per-token AI inference billing.
+This whitepaper presents Tenzro's multi-protocol payment infrastructure for the AI economy, supporting HTTP 402-based payment protocols (MPP co-authored by Stripe and Tempo, x402 from Coinbase), the Agentic Payment Protocol (AP2) for autonomous agent-to-agent payment sessions, direct integration with the Tempo stablecoin network, Visa TAP (Tokenized Agent Payments) for card-network settlement, and Mastercard Agent Pay SDK for enterprise agent payment orchestration.
+Additionally, Tenzro provides native payment primitives — Direct on-chain settlement and Channel-based micropayments — optimized for per-token AI inference billing.

 All payment protocols are deeply integrated with Tenzro's Decentralized Identity Protocol (TDIP), enabling identity-bound payments with fine-grained delegation scope enforcement.
 Machine identities can autonomously execute payments within predefined limits, while humans retain ultimate control through credential inheritance and cascading revocation.